casper-network/docs/source/docs/casper/design/casper-design.md

 The proposed block is propagated to all other nodes.

 #### Consensus Reached
 Once the other validators reach consensus that the proposed block is valid, all deploys in the block are executed, and this block becomes the final block added to the chain.
-Whenever consensus is reached, a `BlockAdded` event is emitted by the event stream server. `FinalitySignature` events are emitted shortly thereafter as finality signatures for the new block arrive from the validators.
+Whenever consensus is reached, a `BlockAdded` event is emitted by the event stream server. `FinalitySignature` events are emitted shortly after that.
+Finality signatures for the new block arrive from the validators.

 #### Deploy Executed

 A deploy is executed in distinct phases to accommodate flexibly paying for computation.
-The phases of a deploy are payment, session, and finalization.
+The phases of a deploy are *payment*, *session*, and *finalization*.
 During the payment phase, the payment code is executed.
 If it is successful, the session code is executed during the session phase.
-And, independently of session code execution, the finalization phase does some bookkeeping around payment.
+And, independently of session code execution, the finalization phase does some bookkeeping around the payment.
 Once the deploy is executed, a `DeployProcessed` event is emitted by the event stream server.

 In the event of execution failure, the sender will be charged the minimum penalty payment - 2.5 CSPR on the Casper Mainnet.
 This prevents malicious spamming of faulty deploys.

 **Payment code**

 _Payment code_ determines the payment amount for the computation requested and how much the sender is willing to pay.
-Payment code is allowed to include arbitrary logic, providing flexibility in how a deploy can be paid for (e.g., the simplest payment code could use the account's [main purse](#tokens-purses-and-accounts), while an enterprise application may require deploys to pay via a multi-sig application accessing a corporate purse).
-We restrict the gas limit of the payment code execution, based on the current conversion rate between gas and motes, such that no more than `MAX_PAYMENT_COST` motes (a constant of the system) are spent.
-To ensure payment code will pay for its own computation, only accounts with a balance in their main purse greater than or equal to `MAX_PAYMENT_COST` may execute deploys.
+Payment code is allowed to include arbitrary logic, providing flexibility in paying for a deploy.
+For example, the simplest payment code could use the account's [main purse](#tokens-purses-and-accounts).
+In contrast, an enterprise application may require a multi-signature scheme that accesses a corporate purse.
+To ensure the payment code will pay for its own computation, only accounts with a balance in their main purse greater than or equal to `MAX_PAYMENT_COST` may execute deploys.
+Based on the current conversion rate between gas and motes, we restrict the gas limit of the payment code execution so that no more than `MAX_PAYMENT_COST` motes (a constant of the system) are spent.

-If payment is not given or not enough is transferred, then payment execution is not considered successful.
-In this case the effects of the payment code on the global state are reverted and the cost of the computation is covered by motes taken from the offending account's main purse.
+If the payment is not given or not enough, then payment execution is not considered successful.
+In this case, the effects of the payment code on global state are reverted, and the cost of the computation is covered by motes taken from the offending account's main purse.

 **Session code**